-What to Do If You Lose Your Job Right After You Buy a Home
+What to Do if You Lose Your Job After Buying a Home

 You’ve just bought the home of your dreams.
 You moved in with excitement, ready to make this new space yours.
 However, a few weeks later, the worst possible thing happened.
 You lost your job.